 - Stanley Park– 2 picnic sites

 Note that picnic sites are first come first served if they have not been reserved; check on-site signage before you get set up to make sure you don’t crash someone’s birthday party.
-Most picnic sites have more than one picnic table at them, so it may be possible to share a site (just ask!).

 If you’d like to book a community fire pit for free, visit https://www.calgary.ca/csps/winter-city-calgary/winter-activities/winter-fire-pits/drop-in-and-bookable-fire-pits-community-parks.html

-3. Take a Daytrip
+3. Take a Day Trip

-Visit a provincial/national park and go for a hike, bike ride, snowshoe, ski, or paddle.
 Here are some trails to try within 2 hours of Calgary:

 - The Best Short Hikes Near Calgary ( less than 4 km round trip, within 1 hr from Calgary)